Kent TV: Criticism

 Criticism from local media companies, politicians and residents surrounding the funding of KentTV prompted Ten Alps figurehead Bob Geldof to address the issues in a short interview with the internet station which was also shown as part of a 2008 BBC News segment.
 Bob Geldof stated that KentTV was a "vital public service, which is all we ever wanted to be" and that "Its old media versus new media – it’s the old establishment versus new kids on the block ...and it's obviously commercially driven.
 I think the local papers fear that they are going to lose revenues.
 But empirically, that's just not so".

 During the 2008 BBC Segment local politician Trudy Dean suggested that the channel was biased towards the Conservatives, and rarely interviewed other political parties, the channel's editor John McGhie responded by stating that in the same way that Labour cabinet members in the national government were on the BBC more because they were in office, so too were the Conservatives locally in Kent and that on all party political matters, all three parties within KCC (Kent County Council) were given equal say.

 Closure

 In February 2010 the decision was made to close Kent TV.
-In a statement, Kent County Council leader Cllr Paul Carter managed to keep a straight face when he said: "Kent TV has proved itself to be a brave and bold innovation and we have learned a great deal from it.
+In a statement, Kent County Council leader Cllr Paul Carter said: "Kent TV has proved itself to be a brave and bold innovation and we have learned a great deal from it.
 It has provided a source of practical, useful information for residents."

 But he added: "We are living in different and difficult economic times compared with when the pilot was launched in September 2007.
 In difficult times our spending has to be prioritised.
 We have therefore decided that Kent TV will not continue when the pilot period ends in March 2010."